How To Make Hydrogen Water At Home? Practical And Effective Methods

 Also Read: Hydrogen Water vs Alkaline Water

-Homemade Methods To Generate Hydrogen Water But Not Suitable for Consumption
+Methods To Generate Hydrogen Water But NOT SUITABLE for Consumption

 A. Magnesium Sticks